SimonLdj/black-pearl-ship/README.md

    straightforward as possible.
 Make sure you get the exact same output from the program as you did prior to the refactor.
 2. Implement the `CrowsNest` with the monkey observer.
 3. Implement the `CaptainsLog`.
+Make sure it doesn't exist during the normal function of the ship.
 4. Create an automated test for the ship's `Department`s.
-The test should generate fake `Radio` broadcasts from the `Crew`, and use the `CaptainsLog` to test for the expected output and behavious.
+The test should generate fake `Radio` broadcasts from the `Crew`, and use the `CaptainsLog` to test for the expected output and behaviours.

 ## Submission Instructions